NSF GRFP Applicant Fellowship Mentor Consultation Program

 Prepare for your consultation to maximize your time with the mentors!

-- After booking you must email your mentor the materials you will be reviewing a minimum of 24 hours in advance.
-(You will receive a CampusGroup email after booking with your mentors email address as well as a calendar invite and zoom link)
+4. After booking you must email your mentor the materials you will be reviewing a minimum of 24 hours in advance.
+(You will receive a CampusGroup message after booking with your mentors email address as well as a calendar invite and zoom link)

-- Review the eligibility criteria for the fellowship that you are applying for to make sure you are eligible.
-If you have specific questions about eligibility that you can’t find the answer to, stop by one of their drop-in hours
+6. Review the eligibility criteria for the fellowship that you are applying for to make sure you are eligible.

 Fellowship Mentors are available to work with you wherever you are in the process.
 Don’t wait to start the application process – book your consultation on come to a drop-in hour today!